ljdursi/go-model-service/docs/error_codes.md

 Attempted a forbidden "GET all"-type request.

-GET requests for this entity are permitted only with some query parameters provided in the query string.
+GET requests for this resource are permitted only with some query parameters provided in the query string.

 ##### 404001

-Requested resource cannot be found.
-The given resource ID does not correspond with any existing data.
+Requested record cannot be found.
+The given record ID does not correspond with any existing data for this resource.

 ##### 404002

 The resource by which you are attempting to query for other data cannot be found.
-The given resource ID does not correspond with any existing data.
+The given record ID does not correspond with any existing data for this resource.

 ##### 405001